 When textured or smooth breast implants are placed beneath the chest muscle in a patient with adequate breast tissue overlying the muscle it can be impossible to feel the difference between the two.

-Under ideal circumstances with implant beneath the muscle and adequate breast tissue over the muscle you cannot see a difference between a textured and a smooth breast implant after breast augmentation.
-However the risk of visible folds and ripples is greater with textured implants than with smooth implants.
+Under ideal circumstances with implants beneath the muscle and adequate breast tissue over the muscle, you cannot see a difference between textured and smooth breast implants after breast augmentation.
+However, the risk of visible folds and ripples is greater with textured implants than with smooth implants.
 This is particularly true in thin patients with little breast tissue and more so if the textured implant is placed on top of the muscle under the breast.

 Textured breast implants are also often used to replace implants after removal of a capsular contraction.
 This is done in an attempt to prevent the recurrence of the capsular contraction.

-Your decision to choose textured or smooth breast implants can only be made during your consultation with a plastic surgeon who is certified by the American Board of Plastic Surgery and very experienced in breast augmentation.
+Your decision to choose between textured and smooth breast implants can only be made during your consultation with a plastic surgeon who is board-certified by the American Board of Plastic Surgery and very experienced in breast augmentation.
 Your plastic surgeon will explain the differences and help you decide.
 Most likely if you are having standard round breast implants you will choose a smooth breast implant.
-However if you chose a tear drop shaped breast implant you will have a textured breast implant.
-If your surgeon is one who prefers round textured implants be certain that the implant will be placed beneath the chest muscle and not under the breast on top of the muscle if at all possible.
+However, if you chose a teardrop shaped breast implant you will have a textured breast implant.
+If your plastic surgeon is one who prefers round textured implants be certain that the implant will be placed beneath the chest muscle and not under the breast on top of the muscle if at all possible.

-If you are interested in learning more about this procedure, or other procedures such as stretch marks removal, double chin treatment and buccal fat pad removal (cheek reduction) contact Dr. Seckel today at 617-455-2859.
+If you are interested in learning more about breast augmentation surgery, or other procedures such as stretch marks removal, double chin treatment and buccal fat pad removal (cheek reduction) contact the Boston Plastic Surgery Specialists today.